Updated 6/30/24

 The condenser outside should always be free from weeds, grass, leaves, and critters.
 You can’t help the critters part or leaves that fall from trees in most cases, but you can make sure the area near the unit is as clear as possible from weeds and grass.

-If you suspect something has gotten into your condenser and is keeping it from operating, call a licensed HVAC company out to check your unit.
+If you suspect something has gotten into your condenser and is keeping it from operating, call a licensed HVAC company out for AC maintenance.

 Low Refrigerant Charge or Leak